Willed Body Program – Answers to Common Questions

-UT Southwestern can also accept donations of deceased individuals that are not previously signed up with our program prior to passing.
-These are called "on-the-spot donations."
+UT Southwestern can also accept donations of individuals that are not previously signed up with our program prior to passing and after death has occurred.
+These are called 'Donation By Next of Kin.'
 Next of kin may contact the Willed Body Program for approval of such donations at 214-648-2221 or 1-888-905-9991.

 In the event of a donor's death, the family should call the Willed Body Program at 214-648-2221 or toll-free at 1-888-905-9991.
 Staff members are on call 24 hours a day to receive notification.
-Funeral homes should not be contacted.
 Willed Body Program staff will handle all removal arrangements.

 The Willed Body Program may decline any body that may not be suitable for scientific or educational purposes.
-There are a number of conditions for which a body may not be accepted:
+There are a number of situations that may lead to a body not being accepted:

-- A body may not be acceptable if a contagious disease such as virulent herpes, hepatitis, HIV, tuberculosis or some cases of senile dementia.
+- Cases of a contagious disease such as virulent Herpes, Hepatitis, HIV, Tuberculosis, Ebola, or some cases of senile dementia and COVID-19

-- A body also may be unusable due to severe obesity, emaciation, body contracture, or jaundice.
+- Some cases of severe obesity, emaciation, body contracture, or jaundice

 No. Texas law prohibits such payments.

 There is no cost to your family for donation.
-However, there may be a nominal fee charged to the immediate next of kin if the removal from the place of death is in excess of 150 miles from UT Southwestern Medical Center.
+However, a nominal fee may be charged if the place of death is more than 150 miles from UT Southwestern Medical Center.
 If you reside more than 150 miles from UT Southwestern, there may be a program in your area that our staff can refer you to.
-Ask one of our Associates for more details by calling 214-648-2221.
+Ask one of our associates for more details by calling 214-648-2221.

-Your family can donate your body to the nearest medical institution located within the state in which the death occurred.
-The Willed Body Program can provide assistance with the latter, if needed.
+Your family can pursue donation of your body to the nearest medical institution located within the state in which the death occurred.
+The Willed Body Program can provide assistance, if needed.

-In conformation with anatomical state law, all bodies are cremated upon completion of studies.
+In conformation with state law, all bodies are cremated upon completion of studies.

 The cremated remains may be returned to the next of kin if the request has been made in advance.
 Your next of kin will be notified by letter of the following options:

-- making an appointment to receive the ashes in person.
+- Make an appointment to receive the ashes in person

 In some instances, cremated remains may not be available because of the nature of medical research.